 Pam Damoff was first elected as the Member of Parliament for Oakville North—Burlington in 2015.

-Ms. Damoff has previously served as Parliamentary Secretary to the Minister of Indigenous Services and Parliamentary Secretary to the Minister of Health.
+Ms. Damoff has previously served as Parliamentary Secretary to the Minister of Public Safety, as Parliamentary Secretary to the Minister of Indigenous Services, and as Parliamentary Secretary to the Minister of Health.

 Ms. Damoff was recognized as a leading advocate for active transportation and better cycling infrastructure in Oakville.
 She co-founded Cycle Oakville to promote cycling and improve cycling infrastructure, and received the 2013 Bicycling Leadership Award from Share the Road Cycling Coalition for her promotion of cycling in Ontario.
 She is an active volunteer in her community, serving as Chair of the Oakville Terry Fox Run and a member of the organizing committee of the Courage Polar Bear Dip.